Financing Your ADU: Options and Considerations

 How to Evaluate Lenders and Compare Financing Terms

-Researching Lenders for Modular ADU Financing
+Researching Lenders for ADU Financing

-Not all lenders finance ADU projects, and fewer still understand modular construction specifics.
+Not all lenders finance ADU projects, and fewer still understand construction specifics.
 Start by contacting your existing mortgage lender—they know your payment history and may offer favorable terms.
 Credit unions often provide competitive rates and personalized service, though lending criteria can be strict.

 Online lenders offer convenience and quick approval,s but may lack personal service.
 National banks provide stability and resources, but sometimes have rigid criteria.
 Local banks and mortgage brokers often show more flexibility with non-traditional projects like modular ADUs.